platanus/activeadmin_addons/docs/select2_nested_select.md

 * `fields`: **(optional)** An array of field names where to search for matches in the related model.
 If we give many fields, they will be searched with an OR condition.
 * `display_name`: **(optional)** You can pass an optional `display_name` to set the attribute (or method) to show results on the select.
 It **defaults to**: `name`
 * `minimum_input_length`: **(optional)** Minimum number of characters required to initiate the search.
 It **defaults to**: `1`
+* `response_root`: **(optional)** If you have defined the `url` attribute and a request to that url responds with a root, you can indicate the name of that root with this attribute.
+By default, the gem will try to infer the root from url.
+For example: if `url` is `GET /admin/countries`, the root will be `countries`.
+If you have a rootless api, you don't need to worry about this attribute.

 ```ruby
 f.input :city_id, as: :nested_select,